alexis-moins/pm/README.md

 ---

-`pm` is a bash script allowing users:
+`pm` is a bash script allowing users to:
-- to rapidly create new local projects (using `$PM_ROOT_DIR` as the root of all projects)
+- Rapidly create new local projects (using `$PM_ROOT_DIR` as the root of all projects)
-- to navigate between these projects using tmux
+- Navigate between these projects using tmux

 ## Prerequisites